MohamedElTaher1/Web-Automation-Assessment/README.md

 * Click on Purchase button in place order Form
 * Validate that 'Thank you for your purchase!' is displayed

-### Negative Scenario : Verify That an Alert message Please fill out Name and Creditcard should appear
+### Negative Scenario (Bonus) : Verify That an Alert message Please fill out Name and Creditcard should appear
 * Click on Login button in Header
 * Fill in username  and password  in Login Form
 * Validate that account is opened Successfully